HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-5 Schematic Reading and Test Equipment.md

 **Symbol 7: Tapped Inductor** {{< link id="G7A13" >}} - An inductor with an additional connection point somewhere along its length.
 This "tap" allows access to just a portion of the total inductance, which is useful for creating precise impedance matching networks or resonant circuits without needing separate components.

+While you don't need to know these for the exam, the other symbols shown are also common in radio circuits: Symbol 3 (regular diode), Symbol 4 (varactor diode), Symbol 8 (electrolytic capacitor), and Symbol 9 (resistor).

 > **Key Information:** For the exam, memorize these five symbols and their functions: FET (Symbol 1), NPN transistor (Symbol 2), Zener diode (Symbol 5), solid core transformer (Symbol 6), and tapped inductor (Symbol 7).

-While you don't need to know these for the exam, the other symbols shown are: Symbol 3 (regular diode), Symbol 4 (varactor diode), Symbol 8 (electrolytic capacitor), and Symbol 9 (resistor).

 ##### Practical Applications of Schematic Reading